Aquarium of the Pacific - Online Learning Center - Species Print Sheet

-Emperor Penguins are not only the largest of the world’s penguins, they are the only penguins to lay eggs and raise chicks almost exclusively on pack ice in the harsh and hostile Antarctic winter where air temperatures can be as low as -40oC (-40oF), wind speeds can reach 144 km/hr (80 mph).
-Blizzards can bring winds that are over 200 km/hr (124 mph). and water temperatures can be a frigid -18oC (28oF).
+Emperor Penguins are not only the largest of the world’s penguins, they are the only penguins to lay eggs and raise chicks almost exclusively on pack ice in the harsh and hostile Antarctic winter where air temperatures can be as low as -40oC (-40oF), wind speeds can reach 144 kilometers per hour (80 mph).
+Blizzards can bring winds that are over 200 kilometers per hour (124 mph), and water temperatures can be a frigid -18oC (28oF).
 They forage exclusively in Antarctica’s cold waters.
-Dedicated parents, they travel from 50 to 120 km (31-75 mi) from inland rookeries to open waters to forage, and then walk back to the colony to feed their chick.
+Dedicated parents, they travel from 50 to 120 km (31-75 miles) from inland rookeries to open waters to forage, and then walk back to the colony to feed their chicks.

 At the Aquarium

 The Aquarium’s Emperor Penguin is one of three models in the June Keyes Penguin Habitat that illustrate the wide size range among the world’s penguins.
 The Emperor is the largest of the three penguin models, (Emperor, Magellanic, and Little Blue), and this four foot model has become a very popular photographic opportunity.